viadee/vPAV/docs/DataFlowChecker.md

 </rule>
 ```

-Additionally, data flow rules need tgt be defined and set that are evaluated by the checker.
+Additionally, data flow rules need to be defined and set that are evaluated by the checker.
 ```java
 Collection<DataFlowRule> rules = Arrays.asList(...);
 ProcessApplicationValidator.setDataFlowRules(rules);